groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/sign/text/docx.en.md

 breadcrumb: Put Text signature on Docx for C#

 ############################# Head ############################
-head_title: "Adding Text signatures to Docx file with C#"
+head_title: "Create Text electronic signatures to Docx file with C#"
-head_description: "Put Text Signature on Docx file for .NET using a few lines of code.
+head_description: "Put Text eSignature on Docx file for .NET using a few lines of code.
 Use the GroupDocs Document Signature API to sign dozens of file formats."

 ############################# Header ############################
 title: "Sign Docx files with Text signatures in C#"